This post may contain affiliate links. Please see my disclosure policy for details.

 10. You can attend one of their gatherings throughout the year

-You can watch Morris dancers, bands and theatre show throughout the day that all have a mythical, magical, spooky, or dark edge.
+You can watch Morris dancers, bands, and theatrical shows throughout the day that all have a mythical, magical, spooky, or dark edge.

 Or, you can attend a late-night candlelight vigil.
 This gives you a chance to explore the museum at night and they even have storytellers to spook you with some ghost stories!